 Since Christmas is approaching, I thought that it was fitting that I made some candy that could be given as gifts.
 I decided to try Dorie Greenspan’s Chocolate-Covered Toffee Breakups from Baking Chez Moi.
-Years ago, I had made Almond Crunch which was delicious and seemed to be quite similar.
+Years ago, I had made Chocolate Almond Toffee which was delicious and seemed to be quite similar.

 The Chocolate-Covered Toffee Breakups were similar and did not disappoint!